 Make Sure You Have Enough Time

 Accidents happen when you’re rushing or trying to hike at night.
 Make sure you have enough time to complete your hike.

 Research how long it usually takes people to hike, then add in a bit more time as a buffer.
 Don’t forget to look up how long it will take you to drive there.
 And check what time the sun sets.
 You don’t want to be caught out after dark.

 Read Up on Local Regulations

 In many places, rules and regulations are in place to protect the natural environment and make sure all users have a positive experience.
 Check park websites to find out if you need a reservation, permit or park pass.
+(For example, in Vancouver, some trails require day passes.)
 Find out if any areas are closed and if dogs or campfires are allowed.